 Neuren Pharmaceuticals (ASX: NEU) is developing new therapies for debilitating neurodevelopmental disorders that emerge in early childhood and are characterised by impaired connections and signalling between brain cells.

 Neuren's lead product trofinetide (also known as NNZ-2566) is licensed to ACADIA Pharmaceuticals for North America, with Neuren retaining all rights outside North America.
-A Phase 3 trial in Rett syndrome ("Lavender") commenced in October 2019.
-Neuren conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.
-Neuren's second drug candidate NNZ-2591 has shown positive effects in mouse models of Phelan-McDermid syndrome, Angelman syndrome and Pitt Hopkins syndrome.
-Neuren is progressing the non-clinical studies required prior to commencing clinical trials in 2020.
+Top-line results from a Phase 3 trial in Rett syndrome ("Lavender") are expected in Q4 2021.
+Neuren previously conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.

 Currently there are no drugs approved for these conditions and there are few drugs in clinical development.
 Some drugs that are approved for other indications are also used to treat selected symptoms, but none are more than modestly effective and none are disease-modifying.
 Trofinetide and NNZ-2591 provide an opportunity potentially to be the first approved therapy for one or more of these important indications.

 Trofinetide and NNZ-2591 are covered by issued patents, with additional patent applications pending.
 All patents are owned by Neuren and no royalties are payable to third parties.